kenyee/jetflix/TESTING.md

 * Screenshot testing (unit tests) to check for layout changes if you upgrade libraries
 * Add smoke tests with live server data so there's a canary job that can flag if the backend has broken the clients; alternatively, add Pact testing to the backend to make sure the client data formatting doesn't get broken
+* Switched to RootCoverage plugin instead of using Kover; shows 46% code coverage

 These are roughly in priority order and are generally in the testing pyramid shape.
 There are minimal tests for automation/integration tests.
 The majority of tests are unit tests that don't require devices